ELF Programs – With Symbol Tables

 nsh>

-In the above configuration, NSH will first attempt to run the program called hello from the file system.
-This will fail because we have not yet put our custom hello ELF program in the file system.
+This showed that you can add a new NSH command to a product without modifying the base firmware, but you can also replace or update an existing built-in application: in the above configuration, NSH will first attempt to run the program called hello from the file system; this will fail because the custom hello ELF program is not yet available.
 So instead, NSH will fallback and execute the built-in application called hello.
-In this way, any command known to NSH can be replaced from an ELF program installed in a mounted file system directory that can be found via the PATH variable.
+This way, any command known to NSH can be replaced from an ELF program installed in a mounted file system directory specified in the PATH environment variable: after adding the custom hello binary to the file system, NSH will prefer it over the built-in version when attempting to run the program called hello.

 Tightly Coupled Memories